dagda1/blog/source/_posts/2014-03-01-es6-generators.markdown

 {% endcodeblock %}

 The left part of our brain brains think sequentially and these thoughts are really an abstraction of reality.
-The universe is actually an infinitesimal series of events happening simultaneously at the same time but we think sequentially, we process one thought at a time and we have created our computers to reflect this were for all intensive purposes programs are a series of sequential inputs.
+The universe is actually an infinitesimal series of events happening simultaneously at the same time but we think sequentially, we process one thought at a time and we have created our computers to reflect this and for all intensive purposes programs are a series of sequential inputs.

 I think it is safe to say that the real goal of writing asynchronous code is to make it look synchronous.

-The unfortunate thing is that when trying to deal with asynchronicity with the use of callbacks, our code has often ended up like below which is the artist also formerly known as **callback hell**:
+The unfortunate thing is that when trying to deal with asynchronicity with the use of callbacks, our code has often ended up like below which is often referred to as **callback hell**:
 {% codeblock %}
 $.getJSON('/login').done(function(data) {
   $.getJSON('/users').done(function(data) {